bongiozzo/musica_mustdie/output/band_thevisionbleak.md

 # The Vision Bleak

-Дискография
+## Дискография

-"The Vision Bleak (Single)" 2003, Metal
+### "The Vision Bleak (Single)" 2003, Metal

+1. The Lone Night Rider
+2. Elisabeth Dane

+Recorded and mixed at Klangschmiede Studio E, Germany.

+Schwadorf (guitars, bass, keyboards)
+Konstanz (voices, drums,keyboards)

-"The Deathship Has A New Captain" 2004, Metal "Carpathia - A Dramatic Poem" 2005, Metal
+### "The Deathship Has A New Captain" 2004, Metal

+1. A shadow arose
+2. Night of the living dead
+3. Wolfmoon
+4. Metropolis
+5. Elizabeth Dane
+6. Horror of Antarctica
+7. The Lone Night Rider
+8. The Grand Devilry
+9. Deathship Symphony

+Recorded and mixed at Klangschmiede Studio E, Germany.

+Schwadorf (guitars, bass, keyboards)
+Konstanz (voices, drums,keyboards)

+### "Carpathia - A Dramatic Poem" 2005, Metal

+1. The Drama Of The Wicked
+2. Secrecies In Darkness
+3. Carpathia
+4. Dreams In The Witchhouse
+5. Sister Najade (The Tarn By The Firs)
+6. The Curse Of Arabia
+7. Kutulu!
+8. The Carm Is Done

-"The Wolves Go Hunt Their Prey" 2007, Metal
+### "The Wolves Go Hunt Their Prey" 2007, Metal

+1. Amala & Kamala 01:56
+2. She Wolf 05:13
+3. The Demon of the Mire 06:42
+The Black Pharaoh Trilogy
+4. Part I: Introduction 03:21
+5. Part II: The Shining Trapezohedron 05:10
+6. Part III: The Vault Of Nephren-Ka 06:02
+7. The Eldrich Beguilement 04:57
+8. Evil is of Old Date 04:50
+9. By Our Brotherhood With Seth 05:08

+The Deluxe Edition comes with a bonus live DVD and a coupon for ordering an exclusive T-shirt that comes with a free patch.

+Ulf Theodor Schwadorf (Markus Stock) - Guitar, Bass, Keyboards Allen B. Konstanz (Tobias Schonemann) - Vocals, Drums, Keyboards

-"Set Sail To Mystery" 2010, Metal
+### "Set Sail To Mystery" 2010, Metal

+1. A Curse of the Grandest Kind 03:55
+2. Descend into Maelstrom 05:26
+3. I Dined With the Swans 04:20
+4. A Romance With the Grave 05:50
+5. The Outsider 05:11
+6. Mother Nothingness (The Triumph of Ubbo Sathla) 08:11
+7. The Foul Within 05:59
+8. He Who Paints the Black of Night 05:54

-"Witching Hour" 2013, Metal
+### "Witching Hour" 2013, Metal

+Disc 1
+1. Witching Hour  01:34
+2. A Witch Is Born  04:10
+3. The Blocksberg Rite  05:32
+4. Cannibal Witch  06:06
+5. The Wood Hag  03:57
+6. Hexenmeister  04:00
+7. Pesta Approaches  06:13
+8. The Call of the Banshee   05:02  (instrumental)
+9. The Valkyrie  07:30

+Disc 2
+1. Witchery in Forests Dark I   09:44  (instrumental)
+2. Witchery in Forests Dark II  06:23  (instrumental)

-"The Kindred of the Sunset (EP)" 2016, Metal
+### "The Kindred of the Sunset (EP)" 2016, Metal

+1. The Kindred of the Sunset  04:55
+2. The Whine of the Cemetery Hound
+3. The Sleeping Beauty (Tiamat Cover)
+4. Purification Afterglow

-"The Unknown" 2016, Metal
+### "The Unknown" 2016, Metal

+Disc 1
+1. Spirits of the Dead
+2. From Wolf to Peacock
+3. The Kindred of the Sunset  04:55
+4. Into the Unknown
+5. Ancient Heart
+6. The Whine of the Cemetery Hound
+7. How Deep Lies Tartaros?
+8. Who May Oppose Me?
+9. The Fragrancy of Soil Unearthed

+Disc 2
+1. The Ghost in Me
+2. Luster Nocturnal

 ## Отношения с другими группами